khanh-alice/books/cpp-primer/chapter-3/README.md

 The program prints all characters in `ca`, and because `ca` is not null-terminated, the program will continue to print some garbage characters until it reaches a null character.

+### Exercise 3.38

+Pointers are essentially memory addresses, so adding them will result in an address that is either invalid or an un-relating address, which is both unsafe and meaningless.